KITGN/DistanseEducation/README.md

 #### There is also an admin panel where an employee can delete and add topics, register new employees and delete this data if necessary.

 ###### *There may be some shortcomings in the project that will be corrected over time*

+#### Link to Figma with screenshots of the site - https://www.figma.com/file/draq2xCox0NJilxzV6FZWP/Distance-learning-system?node-id=6%3A30